-In Colorado lots of backpack trips take place in wilderness involving hiking up to higher elevations to seek the isolation and beauty of the bountiful mountain ranges.
+In Colorado, lots of backpack trips take place in the wilderness, involving hiking up to higher elevations to seek the isolation and beauty of the bountiful mountain ranges.
 Most of my trips are of this variety.

 We’ve found isolated areas far in the interior, flanked by huge peaks and expanses of tundra.
 We hike up peaks and passes to look to the other side and notice some very interesting and enticing terrain.
 Mental notes are made to look into these areas.

 Finding the Poudre River from the Wilderness

-Overlooking to the north and west I noticed a huge green area below and behind Desolation Peaks known as the Cache la Poudre River valley.
-At this point I thought it would be excellent to camp there for a few nights.
+Overlooking to the north and west, I noticed a huge green area below and behind Desolation Peaks, known as the Cache la Poudre River valley.
+At this point, I thought it would be excellent to camp there for a few nights.

-However, tucked back here in RMNP I found a long stretch of trails in relatively flat terrain, more or less hovering at 10,000 feet.
+However, tucked back here in RMNP, I found a long stretch of trails in relatively flat terrain, more or less hovering at 10,000 feet.
 The river runs through a broad and open valley, flanked by forests on both sides.

 Planning a River Hike Backpack

-My original plan was to start the trip from the headwaters of the Poudre, near Milner Pass, off of Trail Ridge Road.
-In four days and three nights we’d hike down river all the way to the north where the river reaches Highway 14, along the Big South Trail, the western edge of the Comanche Peak Wilderness Area.
-However, due to time constraints we had to cut one day off the trip.
+My original plan was to start the trip from the headwaters of the Poudre, near Milner Pass, off Trail Ridge Road.
+In four days and three nights, we’d hike down the river all the way to the north, where the river reaches Highway 14, along the Big South Trail, the western edge of the Comanche Peak Wilderness Area.
+However, due to time constraints, we had to cut one day off the trip.

-Through the power of maps and the internet a trip was planned to fit the schedule.
+Through the power of maps and the internet, a trip was planned to fit the schedule.
 Instead of starting at the beginning of the Poudre, we decided to start at Chapin Pass Trailhead on Fall River Road.
-In RMNP it’s a requirement to obtain overnight permits for camping in the backcountry.
+In RMNP, it’s a requirement to obtain overnight permits for camping in the backcountry.

-Let the Hiking Begin and Watch out for That Moose!
+Let the Hiking Begin, and Watch out for That Moose!

 Another great reason for this style of backcountry travel besides the lower elevation: Lots of wildlife.
 Hiking along waterways provides ample opportunities to observe wildlife.
-In our particular realm it’s mule deer, elk and moose.
+In our particular realm, it’s mule deer, elk and moose.

 We’ve reached the Cache campsite.
 It’s close to the Poudre, not quite a river, as it widens at most about ten to fifteen feet.
 It’s shallow and runs through a broad and lush valley covered in grasses, willows and moraine.

-To reach Flatiron, we hike down river along the Poudre.
+To reach Flatiron, we hike down the river along the Poudre.
 It’s “downhill” from here, but the loss in elevation is imperceptible as we walk.
 The river becomes noticeably wider as side streams add to the water volume.

 The Flatiron campsite is along a trail in between Mummy Pass Trail and Hague Creek.
-We’re in another wide open valley.
-One mile up and we’re at the camp, one of very few in RMNP allowing a real fire and this one includes a nice fire ring and a pile of wood to burn.
+We’re in another wide-open valley.
+One mile up, and we’re at the camp, one of very few in RMNP allowing a real fire, and this one includes a nice fire ring and a pile of wood to burn.

 Benefits of a Mellow Hike

 This short trip is one of my most memorable backcountry experiences.
-It was close to home, yet provided me with a real wilderness experience.
-The hiking was not steep, easy on the body; no creaking bones when I came home.
+It was close to home, yet it provided me with a real wilderness experience.
+The hiking was not steep or easy on the body; no creaking bones when I came home.